mikdadkanbar/CI_CD_pipeline2/README.md

 we can view the generated ssh key with the command 'cat'

-> Next step is to clone the github repo :
+- Next step is to clone the github repo :

 "git clone git@github.com:mikdadkanbar/CI_CD_pipeline2.git]"

  ![plot](./screenshots/git clone .png)

-After successful cloning, we can enter the folder using the 'cd' command :
+After successful cloning, we can enter the folder using the 'cd' command:

 cd CI_CD_pipeline2

-- run make all
+- run make all command:

 make all

-- run the python app
+- run the python app using this command: python app.py
-python app.py

-- create a webapp using the command : az webapp up --name webappudacity2223 --resource-group rgudacity2 --sku F1 --runtime "python|3.9"
+- create a webapp using the command: az webapp up --name webappudacity2223 --resource-group rgudacity2 --sku F1 --runtime "python|3.9"

-#test the prediction using the webapp :
+#test the prediction using the webapp command:
 The key step here is to get access to the file make_predict_azure_app.sh as following :

      chmod +x make_predict_azure_app.sh